revsys/django-test-plus/README.md

     self.assertEqual(self.context['foo'], 12)
 ```

-It's also smart about already reversed URLs so you can be lazy and do:
+It's also smart about already reversed URLs, so you can be lazy and do:

 ```python
 def test_testplus_get(self):